ihart-mhc/ihart-mhc.github.io/applications/index.md

 From the application\'s folder, run the main Python file as `python ___.py`.
 Depending on the application, there may be extra libraries to install, or an exported `.app` or `.exe` file that can be run.

+See the [Python application development guide](/applications/development/python/) for more details.

 ## Examples of Current iHart Applications
 Bellow is a partial list of iHart applications.
 All of these applications (including source code) can be downloaded from [GitHub](https://github.com/ihart-mhc/ihart).